insight-platform/Similari/README.md

 ## Usage Examples

-Take a look at [examples/simple.rs](examples/simple.rs) for an idea of simple usage.
+Take a look at
+* [examples/simple.rs](examples/simple.rs) for an idea of simple usage.
+* [examples/tracking.rs](examples/tracking.rs) for an idea of intra-cam track merging.